dicook/SISBID/README.md

 # SISBID 2020 Module 4: Visualization of Biomedical Big Data

-Instructors: Dianne Cook and Heike Hofmann
+Instructors: Di Cook and Heike Hofmann

 Module description: In this module, we will present general-purpose techniques for visualizing any sort of large data sets, as well as specific techniques for visualizing common types of biological data sets.
 Often the challenge of visualizing Big Data